Kennethnovikov100/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

 Planning ahead is essential to avoid last-minute panic and ensure your projects stay on track.
 Break down your tasks into smaller, manageable steps, set deadlines for each step, then allocate time during your working day to complete them.
 Using task management tools, such as Trello or Asana, can help keep you organized and on top of your to-do list.

+# 2024-02-16
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil'—a timeless reminder from computer scientist Donald Knuth that over-optimizing code too early in development can lead to unnecessary complexity, harder maintenance, and potentially suboptimal overall performance.
+Focus on writing clean, readable, and maintainable code first, then optimize where and when profiling indicates a genuine need."